CS4240-Group6/assignment03-vrshooter/README.md

 ## Setting Up
 1. Go to Assets > Import Package > Custom Package
 2. Navigate to where you have downloaded our unity package and select it
+3. Project is optimized for PC build on Oculus (if this option doesn't work, try building it as an android apk)

 ## Features
 ### 1. Grabbing object